Tommy West (music producer): Early career

 Thomas Picardo Jr. was born in Jersey City, New Jersey.

 West's career as a performing artist began in 1958 when he co-founded the doo-wop group The Criterions with Tim Hauser, a classmate of his at St. Rose High School in Belmar, New Jersey.
 In 1959, the group hit the pop charts with "I Remain Truly Yours".

 West is a 1963 graduate of Villanova University.
 While attending Villanova, he became student conductor of the school's glee club, The Villanova Singers.
 West formed a sub-group of the Singers called The Villanova Spires, a 12-man group who performed folk songs with guitar accompaniment.
-Tim Hauser, also now a student at Villanova, joined the group.
+Tim Hauser, also then a student at Villanova, joined the group.
 In 1961, West auditioned fellow student Jim Croce for The Spires and an enduring friendship was formed.

 After graduating in 1963, West became a radio announcer and music director of WRLB (FM) in Long Branch, New Jersey.
 In 1966, he left the station and began work for ABC Records in New York, where he met Terry Cashman and Gene Pistilli, songwriters at the company.
 This trio, Cashman, Pistilli and West, began a writing and performing collaboration.
 In 1967, they recorded an album titled Bound To Happen.

-West became a session singer and sang back-up vocals on albums by Frank Sinatra, Perry Como, Sammy Davis, Jr., Connie Francis, and Mitch Ryder.
+West became a session singer and sang back-up vocals on albums by Frank Sinatra, Perry Como, Sammy Davis Jr., Connie Francis, Jim Croce, and Mitch Ryder.
 He was a jingle singer for radio and television commercials.

 Capitol Records

 In 1968, Cashman, Pistilli and West signed with Capitol Records and recorded an album titled Cashman, Pistilli & West, produced by Nik Venet.
 Simultaneously, they recorded under the pseudonym Buchanan Brothers.
 This trio is remembered for the single "Medicine Man".
 Also that year, they formed the publishing companies Interrobang Productions, Blendingwell Music, and Sister John Music.
 They signed folk duo Jim and Ingrid Croce and secured a recording contract with Capitol Records in 1969, turning production duties over to Nik Venet for their album Jim & Ingrid Croce.
 The album was released, but was not well received.

 In 1969, Cashman, Pistilli and West were introduced to a talented young musician, Maury Muehleisen.
 Soon after they signed Muehleisen, Pistilli left the partnership and became a founding member of The Manhattan Transfer, joining up with West's lifelong hometown friend Tim Hauser and West's then wife, Pat Rosalia.

 Cashman and West produced Muehleisen's album Gingerbreadd, released by Capitol Records in November 1970.
-This critically well received album brought together Muehleisen and Jim Croce, who for a short time accompanied Maury on guitar for live performances.
+This critically well received album brought together Muehleisen and Jim Croce, who for a short time accompanied Muehleisen on guitar for live performances.

 Cashman and West began an association with producer Wes Farrell and composed eight songs that were recorded by The Partridge Family: "She'd Rather Have The Rain", "Only A Moment Ago", "Every Song Is You", "One Day At A Time", "Come On Love", "Sunshine Eyes", "It Sounds Like You're Saying Hello", and "It's Time That I Knew You Better".